 Your second option would be to make a direct 401(k) withdrawal for your home purchase.
 As mentioned above, this is the less desirable of the two options.

-An early withdrawal would be classified as a hardship withdrawal.
-The IRS considers any emergency removal of funds from a 401(k) to cover “an immediate and heavy financial need” as a hardship withdrawal.
-Whether or not the purchase of a home using your 401(k) counts as a hardship withdrawal is a determination that falls to your employer, and you will need to present evidence of hardship before the withdrawal can be approved.
+Depending on what’s in your plan, an early withdrawal could be classified as a hardship withdrawal.
+Some plans may allow for an early withdrawal without a hardship The Internal Revenue Service (IRS) considers any emergency removal of funds from a 401(k) to cover “an immediate and heavy financial need” as a hardship withdrawal.
+Whether or not the purchase of a home using your 401(k) counts as a hardship withdrawal is a determination that falls to your employer, and you’ll need to present evidence of hardship before the withdrawal can be approved.

 Regardless, you will still likely incur the 10% early withdrawal penalty.
-There are exemptions in place for specific circumstances, including home buying expenses for a principal residence.
-Qualifying for such exemptions is difficult by design, however.
+There are exemptions in place for specific circumstances, including home buying expenses for a primary residence.
+Qualifying for such exemptions is difficult by design.
 If you possess other assets that could be used for your home purchase, then you likely won’t qualify for an exemption.
 Even if you do, your withdrawal will still be taxed as income.

 A Note About The CARES Act

-Signed into law on March 27, 2020, the $2 trillion dollar Coronavirus Aid, Relief and Economic Security Act (CARES)emergency stimulus bill was drafted to help those affected by the coronavirus pandemic.
-Under the act, 401(k) account owners can make a hardship withdrawal of up to $100,000 without paying the 10% penalty.
-The bill also grants the account holder 3 years to pay the income tax, rather than it being due within that same year.
+Signed into law on March 27, 2020, the $2 trillion Coronavirus Aid, Relief and Economic Security Act (CARES) emergency stimulus bill was drafted to help those affected by the coronavirus pandemic.
+Under the CARES act, 401(k) account owners could make a hardship withdrawal of up to $100,000 without paying the 10% penalty.
+The bill also granted the account holder 3 years to pay the income tax, rather than it being due within that same year.

 The national emergency pertaining to COVID-19 ended in April 2023.
 Please contact your 401(k) provider with questions.